-However, the Hubs are not walk-in centres and patients will only be seen by a GP if they have booked an appointment.
+However, the Hubs are not walk-in centres and patients will only be seen if they have booked an appointment.

 Walsall CCG has worked with local GPs, Nurse Practitioners and Prescribing Pharmacists to create four Hubs based at Darlaston Health Centre in Darlaston, Pinfold Health Centre in Bloxwich, Broadway Medical Practice in Broadway and Portland Medical Practice in Aldridge.